 You will be assigned a Rock Group after you register for your workshops.
 You will be signing up for workshops online by mid August.
 (Please watch your UMD email for instructions!).You will receive your Rock Group information when you check-in during move-in or for commuter students, on August 30 at the Off-Campus and Commuter Student Welcome.

-- Can I move into on-campus housing sooner or later than Bulldog Welcome Week?
+Can I move into on-campus housing before or after Bulldog Welcome Week?

-- Do I need a dining plan in order to eat at the Dining Center during Bulldog Welcome Week?
+Do I need a dining plan to eat at the Dining Center during Bulldog Welcome Week?

-- What are commuter & off-campus students and am I considered one?
+What are the commuter and off-campus students, and am I considered one?

-Commuter & off-campus students are students who do not live in on-campus residence halls, apartments, or suites.
-Commuter & off-campus students must travel to and from campus using their own means of transportation.
-Commuter and off-campus first year students who are renting or leasing an apartment or house are asked to be ready and moved in before Friday, August 31, the beginning of Bulldog Welcome Week.
-All new incoming first year commuter & off-campus students are strongly encouraged to attend the commuter & off-campus student at 9:45 am on Friday, August 31.
-Please see the Commuter & Off-campus Student Schedule for required events for the remainder of the week.
+Commuter and off-campus students are students who do not live in on-campus residence halls, apartments, or suites.
+Commuter and off-campus students must travel to and from campus using their own means of transportation.
+Commuter and off-campus first year students who are renting or leasing an apartment or house are asked to be ready and moved in before Friday, August 30, the beginning of Bulldog Welcome Week.

-- Where do I park if I am a parent or a commuter & off-campus student?
+Where do I park if I am a commuter or off-campus student?

-Parents, commuter & off-campus students may park in Maroon Lots from Thursday, August 31 through Monday, September 3 for Bulldog Welcome Week without having a permit.
+Commuter and off-campus students may park in Maroon Lots from Thursday, August 29 through Monday, September 2 for Bulldog Welcome Week without having a permit.
 There is no overnight parking allowed in the Maroon Lots.
 Gold lots and all parking meters will be enforced during Bulldog Welcome Week and violations will results in parking tickets (please note that these are real parking tickets and must be paid to the City of Duluth).